popdemtech/smartsite/README.md

 As you continue through the tutorial, what began as a directory with not much more than a walkthrough blossoms into a featured and interactive

 ## What Next
-After you've comepleted building out `pd-service`, you will have the tools of web development in your reach.
+After you've completed building out the `smartsite`, you will have the tools of web development in your reach.
 With the skills, you can:
 * Provide value on the internet with your app ideas
 * Continue learning web development in pursuit of a career in software
 * Prototype the next Big Idea (you'll know as much as Zuckerberg)

-If you find yourself building out cool new features in your `pd-service`, aid future learners by contributing a walkthrough to the `pd-service` parent repository.
+If you find yourself building out cool new features in your `smartsite`, aid future learners by contributing a walkthrough to the `smartsite` parent repository.
 It will be added to the **Features** section as an optional add-on.
 Thanks in advance!

 Cheers and Happy Building.